Dgit-10/Bone-Marrow-Classification/README.md

 # Bone-Marrow-Classification
-Using algorithms like VGG and Google Net, a light and fast model was proposed.
-Its been demonstrated using a Basic UI
+Using algorithms like VGG and Efficient, a light and fast model was proposed.
+Its been demonstrated using a Basic UI Amog different version of Efficient net, variant which deals with data in both horizontal and vertical manner was selected.
+Modification have been done intenrally within the structure